href="https://use.typekit.net/nzx7mwq.css">

 Do you offer medical or mental healthcare?

-Yes.
-The scope depends on the specifics.
-You're always welcome to share skills we teach with your family and loved ones.
-If you're an educator, a therapist, or a provider, you are welcome to share this work in your practice.
+• Yes, the scope depends on the specifics.
+You're always welcome to share skills with your family and loved ones.
+If you're an educator, a therapist, or a provider, you can share the skills with your clients/patients/and students based on the scope of the specific training you participated in.

 Do you offer certification training for practitioners?